Prayaag Akbar, Leila, Simon & Schuster India, 2017.

 I would argue the writing style is a bit sparse, a bit too revealing maybe of Akbar's journalistic roots.
 But it fits the story like a glove.

 Leila is an engrossing, chilling to the core and heartbreaking dystopia.
-I can only hope it'll be much more widely distributed in Western countries because it tells the universal story of the grief of a parent and how easily we reject those who are "others" to ourselves.
+It tells the universal story of the grief of a parent and how easily we reject those who are "others" to ourselves.
 Purity, indeed... !

 The writer's Twitter account.